bakshay96/My-Dairy/README.md

 #### 2) Starting frontend on localhost

-(make sure you are confirming URL of server)
+(make sure you are confirming the URL of the server)

     npm dev /*or*/ npm run dev